JUNIQ

 About JUNIQ

 JUNIQ is a manufacturer-independent, comprehensive, public quantum computing user facility.
-JUNIQ, through its uniform a uniform quantum computing Platform as a Service (QC-PaaS), offers European users support and access to quantum computer emulators and quantum computing technologies of different types and levels of technological maturity.
+JUNIQ, through its uniform quantum computing Platform as a Service (QC-PaaS), offers European users support and access to quantum computer emulators and quantum computing technologies of different types and levels of technological maturity.
 JUNIQ integrates quantum computers in the form of quantum-classical hybrid computing systems into the modular HPC environment of the Jülich Supercomputing Centre.
 A comprehensive overview is available in the NIC Symposium 2022 Proceedings.

 Emulators